bnspalding/sound/README.md

 -- Just [Sound "h", Sound "ɛ", Sound "l", Sound "o͡ʊ"]

 GenAm.stringToIPASounds "helo"
--- Just [Sound "h", Sound "ɛ", Sound "l", Sound "o͡ʊ"] -- e and o are transformed to their GenAm approximations
+-- Just [Sound "h", Sound "ə", Sound "l", Sound "o͡ʊ"] -- e and o are transformed, but note the first vowel is not the same as above

 GenAm.stringToIPASounds "h2lo"
 -- Nothing; after transformations, there are still unknown symbols in the string